salesforcecli/plugin-functions/messages/generate.function.md

 # summary

-Create a function with basic scaffolding specific to a given language.
+Create a Salesforce Function with basic scaffolding specific to a given language.

+# description

+Both '--language' and '--name' are required flags.
+Function names must start with a capital letter.

 # examples

-$ sfdx generate:function --function-name=function-name --language=javascript
+- Create a JavaScript function:

+  <%= config.bin %> <%= command.id %> --function-name MyFunction --language javascript

 # flags.function-name.summary

 Function name.
+Must start with a capital letter.

 # flags.language.summary

 Language.
+Can be one of: javascript, typescript, java.

 # flags.name.deprecation